 Enhancing our community through parks, programs, and service.

 The District is in the process of developing a Parks, Recreation, Open Space, and Trails (PROST) Master Plan which will set the groundwork for the long-term health, connectivity, and sustainability of the area and its communities.
-Your voice is the most important piece of this process, so we invite you to participate in a 10-15 minute online survey by visiting the link below.
-Don’t miss your chance to get involved—the survey closes on February 28th, 2025.
-Hard copies are available at Elizabeth Town Hall.
+Your voice is the most important piece of this process, so we invite you to participate in a community workshop on April 16th at 5:30pm at Elizabeth High School.
+We will present what we have learned to date and solicit your feedback on the developing plan.
+Don’t miss your chance to get involved and help shape the future.

 Visit the project website at https://bit.ly/ElizaPROST to learn more.